openedx/edx-documentation/en_us/open_edx_release_notes/source/lilac.rst

 Researcher & Data Experiences
 =============================

   - Tracking metrics based on the anonymized session ID will experience a discontinuity or other anomaly at the time of deployment, as the anonymized IDs will change.
 [PR] This will likely appear as if everyone logged out and back in again, although only from a metrics perspective.
-In a green-blue deployment scenario, it may briefly appear as if there are twice as many sessions active. (@Tim McCormack)
+In a green-blue deployment scenario, it may briefly appear as if there are twice as many sessions active.

 =====================
 Developer Experiences